 That’s a lot of preventable fires due to heating equipment!
 So let’s make sure you’re covered.

-You must check the clearance for the particular heater model that you have.
+You must check the clearance for the particular heater model that you have (this is also true when you store your patio heater).
 If you have a large free-standing outdoor heater that brushes against the top of your patio covering, this will cause a problem.

 How much clearance is appropriate for a covered porch?
 Most heaters recommend 24 to 36 inches of clearance on all sides of the heater, including the top.
 Depending on the strength of the heater you purchase, you must determine the clearance that is necessary.